The Happenings on Shaw Hill

 “He’s been stable.
 He just woke up last night.
 He doesn’t know where he is.”

 “Have you done the bloodwork?”
 Betsy asked.
-She had a virtual background of a beach with blue ocean – it was like she was standing on a platform sixty feet above the ocean asking him questions on this computer screen.
+She had a virtual background of a beach with blue ocean – it was like she was standing on a platform sixty feet above the ocean asking him questions from her laptop computer.

 “We’ve done some.”